kdadabhoy/to-9km-and-beyond/README.md

             - You don't need to know how the public member functions are implemented, just that they exist

 This methodology, as those familiar with OOP already know, enables the Airplane class to treat each of these components (class objects) as a "black box."
-In other words, it does not matter, from the Airplane Class's point of view, how the Wing (for example) object is implemented, just that we have a type Wing, and we can call on it's public member functions.
+In other words, it does not matter, from the Airplane Class's point of view, how the Wing (for example) object is implemented, just that we have a type Wing, and we can call on its public member functions.
 Again, as those familiar with OOP already know, this is an incredibly robust approach, since we are now able to change the implementation of major components, without having to change anything in the Airplane class, as long as the same functions still exist.
 It is incredibly hard to underscore how useful this is.

 For example, if we ever wanted to code an Airplane to go supersonically, we would just need to modify the classes whose implementation changes based on if an aircraft is subsonic or supersonic (namely the Drag Class).

 Another example, is currently the Wing class operates under the assumption that every wing is trapezoidal .
-The airplane class doesn't care about these assumptions, just that it has a Wing object that can call on certain (neccessary) public member functions that the Airplane Class's implementation may need.
+The airplane class doesn't care about these assumptions, just that it has a Wing object that can call on certain (necessary) public member functions that the Airplane Class's implementation may need.
 So, if we ever wanted to run this program with a non-trapezoidal wing, the only thing we would have to change is the implementation of Wing Class to be able to handle trapezoidal Wings.
 (Note: One approach (polymorphism) is making the Wing class a base class and deriving a trapezoidal wing class from the Wing Class, and then deriving the other type of wing from the Wing Class, which is a bit more advanced than just changing the member functions of the Wing Class, but is still in essence, just changing the implementation of the Wing Class).

 __The cost of the robustness gained from using this methodology, is the time and effort it takes to implement the classes.__ Each class, at the bare minimum, needs a constructor, accessors, and mutators (if it is dynamic it needs copy constructors, assignment operators, etc).